 Do you ever wonder why we don’t require background checks on all firearm sales even though 85 percent of Americans favor them?
 Or why we don’t make more progress against climate change even though 70 percent of Americans believe it is supported by concrete evidence?
 Or why college tuition costs have been skyrocketing in the past decade?
 Or why it seems like your cable company has a monopoly in your area?

 The reason that year after year we fail to see the kind of progress we desire on so many issues is because big money in politics allows powerful moneyed interests to prevent that progress.
 If gun manufacturers didn’t hold so much sway over Congress we could pass meaningful gun control reform in a heartbeat.
-If communications companies didn’t make so many campaign expenditures we would all save money on our cable bills.
+If communications companies didn’t make so many campaign expenditures we would all save money on our cable and internet bills.
 And if huge financial institutions couldn’t make or break elections we could get our student loan debt under control.

 Many people have causes they care about–education, economic inequality, immigration reform, or something else.
 But what most people fail to realize is that before we can solve the other problems we’re concerned about, we must first solve our big money in politics problem.
 Step one is to get big money out of politics.
 Step two is to fix everything else.